tomGdow/rails-with-angularjs-one/README.md

 ### Single Page Application with Rails and AngularJS

-A single page application with full CRUD functionality developed with Rails 5.0, Angular 1.3 and postgreSQL
+A single page application with full asynchronous CRUD functionality developed with Rails 5.0, Angular 1.3 and postgreSQL

 The structure of Angular part of the application is based on [Angular Seed](https://github.com/angular/angular-seed)